Types of whole life insurance

 The right whole life policy for you depends on your family’s needs and your financial situation.
 If you need whole life insurance to provide for a lifelong dependent, a traditional whole life policy will provide permanent protection without high investment risk.

-If you want coverage that will maximize your investment gains, some policies have more aggressive cash value options.
+If you want coverage that will maximize your growth, some policies have more aggressive cash value options.
 Note that the potential for higher returns can come with a higher risk of losses or a policy lapse

 At Policygenius, we can match you with an independent insurance agent to help you find the right type of life insurance for your financial goals.